-African (Igbo) Tradition as contained in Psalm 7
+African (Igbo) Tradition As Contained In Psalm 7

-Like Jose Mourinho – Chelsea football manager would say: “there are fights that you cannot win”, especially when it appears that everything and everybody is against you.
+Like Jose Mourinho – Chelsea football manager would say: “There are fights that you cannot win”, especially when it appears that everything and everybody is against you.

-This type of fight could come from conspirators that for reasons unknown to you, initiate false charges against you.
+This type of fight could come from conspirators that for reasons unknown to you initiate false charges against you.

 Iju-Ogu is very potent in Ome N’ala Igbo.
-But, the aggrieved usually gives notice of his intention to use the instrument of Iju-Ogu to extricate himself from the charges against him.
+But the aggrieved usually gives notice of his intention to use the instrument of Iju-Ogu to extricate himself from the charges against him.

 And in most cases, the accusers may withdraw their charges if they have knowingly brought false charges against a poor and helpless innocent man.

-The single handed Iju-Ogu is pretty straight forward and less effective.
+The single-handed Iju-Ogu is pretty straightforward and less effective.
 Using this option signifies that the person may not entirely have a clear conscience.

 In this case, the man using the instrument of Iju-Ogu is not trying to clear himself of any false accusation.
-He is mainly complaining to Chineke (God) about an injury caused to him by a person he showed favour to.
+He is mainly complaining to Chineke (God) about an injury caused to him by a person he showed favor to.

 For instance, if a debtor tries to avoid his debts because the transaction between him and the creditor was carried out on trust without witnesses; the creditor can now complain to Chineke as follows.

-Again, using the above debtor/creditor example, the creditor’s supplication to God will be as follows: Chineke; if I have at any time taken advantage of anybody’s goodness to me let me not see good things for the rest of my life.
+Again, using the above debtor/creditor example, the creditor’s supplication to God will be as follows: Chineke; if I have at any time taken advantage of anybody’s goodness to me, let me not see good things for the rest of my life.

-And this so called pagan practice is very similar to David’s supplication to God in Psalm 7, when he was under attack from Cush the Benjamite.
-Verses 3 – 6 in particular are similar to the double handed Iju-Ogu as it is performed in Africa (Igbo) traditional religion.
+And this so-called pagan practice is very similar to David’s supplication to God in Psalm 7, when he was under attack from Cush the Benjamite.
+Verses 3 – 6 in particular are similar to the double-handed Iju-Ogu as it is performed in Africa (Igbo) traditional religion.

 Verse 3,

-“O Lord my God, if I have done this, if there is wrong in my hands,
+“O Lord my God, if I have done this if there is wrong in my hands,

 Verse 4: